 Small amounts have very negative effects (the bad trip from cannabis is likely due to this) including pretty intense anxiety and paranoia.

-The small amounts in legal full spectrum CBD is enough to make you fail a drug test so clearly, it's adding up in the system.
+The small amounts in legal full-spectrum CBD are enough to make you fail a drug test so clearly, it's adding up in the system.

-CBD has shown powerful effects with anxiety.
+CBD has shown powerful effects on anxiety.
 That's all the research is showing.